wilfz/odbc-query/README.md

 ```
 As its name suggests the **Query** class is the central class of the odbcquery library.
 It is used to execute any SQL satement, not only data queries, but also statements of the data definition language such as "create table" or "drop table" and data manipulation statements such as "insert" or "update".
 You may see the class name **Query** as a reference to the middle part of "Structured Query Language".

-Of course executing the statement "drop table person;" in a newly created database causes an exception, since there is no such table.
+Of course executing the statement "drop table person;" in a newly created database causes an exception, since there is not yet such table.

-For the sake of an example program this nevertheless makes sense, since we may want to run the program a second and a third time.
+For this example program this nevertheless makes sense, since we may want to run the program a second and a third time.

-In that case we would get an DBException with the next code squence.